Education begins with a glass of clean water.

 Based upon the reliability and availability of power, a decision is made regarding whether or not to install a solar powered system.

-Mission teams and individuals fund projects.
+Mission teams, individuals, and groups fund projects.
 For information on helping us expand the program or to sponsor a team, contact us for more information here.